dag-andersen/Rust-Memory-Map/ITU-stuff/Report.md

 ### Introduction

-A binary tree is a simple datastructure where you cut away half the nodes for each step you go down the tree.
+A binary tree is a simple data-structure where you cut away half the nodes for each step you go down the tree.
 This means you have to look through log2(n) nodes before finding the right node.

 One of the choices you have to make is to decide on if you want to store the payload on the node it self or it should store a pointer to somewhere else with the payload.